-On Thursday, May 3, Georgia Gov. Nathan Deal signed legislation that created a regional transit governance and funding structure: The Atlanta-region Transit Link Authority, or the ATL.
+On Thursday, May 3, Georgia Gov. Nathan Deal signed legislation that created a regional transit governance and funding structure: The Atlanta Transit Link Authority, or the ATL.

-The ATL: Making it easier for people within the metro Atlanta region to travel from where they are to where they want or need to be
+Making it easier for people within metro Atlanta to go from where they are to where they need to be within the region.

 CLICK TABS FOR MORE INFORMATION